You are here

 How long does the NAEYC Accreditation process take?

 The NAEYC Accreditation process varies depending on the individual program.
-Step 1: Enroll and Conduct Self Study is self-paced and self-directed.
-The amount of time spent in this step depends on an individual program and how it structures the self-study process.
+Step 1: Enroll is self-paced and self-directed.
+The amount of time spent in this step depends on an individual program and how it structures the accreditation process.
 For specific accreditation due dates and submission cycles, refer to timelines for pursuing accreditation.

 Are there fees associated with NAEYC Accreditation?

 Yes.
-Fees vary by program size and are paid at Step 1: Enrollment/Self Study; Step 2: Application/Self-Assessment;, and Step 3: Candidacy.
+Fees vary by program size and are paid at Step 1: Enroll; Step 2: Apply; and Step 3: Candidacy.
 Accredited programs are required to pay an annual accreditation fee at the end of each year to maintain their accreditation.
 The fees are spread out over the entire accreditation process so that programs can build costs into their annual budgets.

 For more information on how programs can calculate their fees, click here.